 - Path tracing, when activated, is a mechanism that highlights the paths that intersect at a particular screen.

-Note: IPFs are not generated for app tests.
+- IPFs are not generated for app tests.

-To see the Interactive Path Flow , go to the Metrics tab on the test results page:
+- To see the Interactive Path Flow , go to the Metrics tab on the test results page:

 - IPFs are only generated if contributors encounter two or more screens during a task and are only available for regular "blank" tasks.
-They will not work for URL tasks, image tasks, metrics, verbal response, and so on.

 Contributor paths

-1. To see a single contributor’s path, hover over a username.
+To see a single contributor’s path, hover over a username.

-2. To follow an individual path screen by screen, click a username.
+- To follow an individual path screen by screen, click a username.

-3. From here, you can take a closer look at an individual contributor’s interactions:
+From here, you can take a closer look at an individual contributor’s interactions:

 - To watch a clip of the contributor doing the entire task, click the timer next to the username.

 - To see a list of interactions on each screen, click the drop-down below each video to reveal the list.
-Or show and hide all interactions at once by clicking Expand all or Collapse all, respectively.

 - To watch a clip of the contributor’s interaction, click a video screen.

-4. Some accounts allow testing with a large number of contributors.
+Some accounts allow testing with a large number of contributors.

-If the data of more than 30 contributors is aggregated into an IPF, the contributors' usernames are collapsed.
-Hover over any of the horizontal lines in the left-hand column to show the username and badge linked to that contributor, and to highlight the contributor’s path.
+- Hover over any of the horizontal lines in the left-hand column to show the username and badge linked to that contributor, and to highlight the contributor’s path.

-5. For contributors who take unusual paths (i.e. paths that deviate from what most contributors had taken), curved lines appear in the visualization.
+For contributors who take unusual paths (i.e. paths that deviate from what most contributors had taken), curved lines appear in the visualization.

-Hover over the list of contributor usernames, found in the vertical column on the left side, to reveal the corresponding paths.
+- Hover over the list of contributor usernames, found in the vertical column on the left side, to reveal the corresponding paths.

-If you want to test with larger groups of contributors, but your account does not allow it, contact your Customer Success Manager.
+- If you want to test with larger groups of contributors, but your account does not allow it, contact your Customer Success Manager.

-Screen Steps and Click Maps
+Screen steps and Click maps

-1. Hover over the screen steps to see which screens contributors visited at each step.
+- Hover over the screen steps to see which screens contributors visited at each step.

-💡 Tip When you watch the interaction video, you can add a note, make a clip, review the transcript, and see suggested tags, just as you can in the video player.
+💡 Tip: When you watch the interaction video, you can add a note, make a clip, review the transcript, and see suggested tags, just as you can in the video player.

 Success screens

-2. Click the screen step to identify all the users who visited a screen.
+- To mark success screens to highlight important screens visited by contributors, click the screen step to identify all the users who visited a screen.

 Friction Detection